-In partnership with Queen Mary, University of London, Kew has launched a joint MSc course in Plant and Fungal Taxonomy, Diversity and Conservation, which is now in its second year.
+In partnership with Queen Mary, University of London, Kew has launched a joint MSc course in Plant and Fungal Taxonomy, Diversity and Conservation.

 Imperial College, with the Institute of Zoology of the Zoological Society of London and Durrell Wildlife Conservation Trust

 The MSc in Conservation Science has been designed to provide the professional conservation skills needed for the collection and analysis of biological and socio-economic data and for the implementation of successful conservation projects.
-Students spend one week at Kew, for part of the Case Studies in Conservation module.
+Students spend two weeks at Kew, for part of the Case Studies in Conservation module and for a project week, when they develop group presentations on research topics related to Kew's ongoing scientific projects.
 There are also opportunities for students to carry out their dissertation research in association with the Kew science teams.

 University of Kent, with Durrell Institute for Conservation and Ecology

 This one-year course considers the interrelationship between people and plants, looking at the impact of plants on human culture and practices, and at human use and modification of plants.
 Among other subject areas, it focuses on anthropology, botany, natural resource management and environmental history.
 During the course, students visit Kew regularly for a series of seminars on plant resources and have the opportunity to undertake dissertations linked to Kew’s research interests.

 University of Reading, with the Natural History Museum